Ultra-Stable Struts

 For more cost-sensitive designs and programs, these tailored CTE rods can reduce engineering design time, simplify optic manufacturing and alignment, and offer ultra-high stability of telescope support structures .
 When ALLVAR Alloy 30 is used in telescope support structures, it has the following effects:

-• Reduced Coefficient of Moisture Expansion (CME) effects and bake-out requirements by replacing some or all carbon fiber composite components.
+- Reduced Coefficient of Moisture Expansion (CME) effects and bake-out requirements by replacing some or all carbon fiber composite components.

-• Reduced carbon fiber composite scrap components by tuning the CTE of carbon fiber tubes whose CTE is out of specification.
+- Reduced carbon fiber composite scrap components by tuning the CTE of carbon fiber tubes whose CTE is out of specification.

-• In-situ CTE tunability without changing strut’s metering length.
+- In-situ CTE tunability without changing strut’s metering length.

-• Increased structural stiffness by eliminating nested or tube-in-tube athermalizing designs.
+- Increased structural stiffness by eliminating nested or tube-in-tube athermalizing designs.

 Getting technical

 These struts were designed and manufactured as part of a NASA SBIR Phase II project titled “Ultra-Stable ALLVAR Alloy Strut Development for Space Telescopes.”
-The CTE and stability of each strut was measured to quantify variability between struts.
+The CTE and stability of each strut were measured to quantify variability between struts.
 A stability of 2 pm/√Hz was achieved for the individual struts with a CTE of 0.6 ppm/°C. The manufacturing consistency was very high with a standard deviation of 0.05 ppm/°C between each strut.

 In order to achieve this low CTE, ALLVAR Alloy 30’s negative CTE was tuned to counteract the positive CTE of each of the other components in the series.